-Telling your child honestly how his behaviour affects you can help your relationship.
-‘I’ statements can be a big help here.
+Telling your child honestly how their behaviour affects you can be good for your relationship.
+‘I’ statements can be a big help with this.
 For example, saying ‘I really worry when you don’t come home on time’ will probably get a better response than ‘You know you’re supposed to ring me after school!’

 14. Learn to live with mistakes